 Overseas students studying at UK institutions are entitled to work in the UK, with certain restrictions.

-The University is a licensed sponsor employer for Tier 2, Tier 4 and Tier 5.
-Tier 3, which covers limited numbers of low skilled workers needed to fill specific temporary labour shortages, is currently suspended indefinitely.
-Tier 4, which covers overseas nationals wishing to study in the UK, is managed by a sponsorship licence administered by the International Office.
+The University is a licensed sponsor for Tier 2, Tier 4 and Tier 5.
+Tier 4, which covers overseas nationals wishing to study in the UK, is managed by a sponsorship licence administered by the University's International Office.

-Spouses, unmarried partners and dependant children under the age of 18 of people who qualify for leave to remain under the PBS are also entitled to apply for leave to remain.
+Spouses, unmarried partners and dependant children under the age of 18 of people who qualify under the PBS are also entitled to apply for a visa.

 If an individual is granted a visa under Tier 1 by the UKBA, formal confirmation of this will need to be requested before offering employment.

-Background information on the individual’s qualifications, employment record etc will also need to be provided by the recruiting department; this will include copies of the individual’s qualification certificates relating to the job in question.
-A check will be made to ensure that the migrant is qualified to at least NVQ level 3 (A level equivalent).
+Background information on the individual’s qualifications, employment record etc will also need to be provided by the recruiting School/ Division; this will include copies of the individual’s qualification certificates relating to the job in question.

-The individual will need to quote the CoS number as part of the application process for seeking leave to enter or remain in the UK (a visa) from the UKBA, to help establish whether they have achieved sufficient points to qualify under Tier 2.
+The individual will need to quote the CoS number as part of the visa application process for seeking leave to enter or remain in the UK from the UKVI, in order to establish whether they have achieved sufficient points to qualify under Tier 2.
 As part of this process the UKBA will refer to the information the University has provided when obtaining the CoS.

-If the individual requires an extension of his/ her permission to stay in order to carry out a different job at the University, a full application for a CoS, including meeting the Resident Labour Market Test, must be made.
+If the individual requires an extension of his/ her permission to stay in order to carry out a different job at the University, a full application for a CoS, including meeting the RLMT, must be made.

 The University complies with the requirements of the RLMT for advertising vacancies in the following ways: